 In general, an ankle sprain is treated using conservative measures to allow the connective tissues to heal.
 Have the joint examined by a professional, like Marshall L. Lukoff, DPM, to determine its severity and rule out other possible injuries, like fractures.
 Our expert staff will perform different tests and use diagnostic images to identify the exact problem.
 Then you can begin the appropriate treatment.

 You’ll need to immobilize the foot for a time to allow the ligament to heal.
 For a mild sprain, this could be a simple as wearing a brace for little while.
 More severe sprains may require walking boots or non-weight bearing casts to avoid adding pressure to the damaged tissues.
 Ice the ankle regularly, especially shortly after the injury, to decrease the swelling.
 Raising your foot as much as possible during the recovery time will help as well.
 We may recommend anti-inflammatory medications to lower irritation.

 As you heal, you may need physical therapy to help re-stabilize and strengthen your joint.
 In rare cases, your ankle may not respond to the conservative treatments.
 Then a surgical repairmay be your best option for relief.

->

-> An ankle sprain isn’t always taken as seriously as it deserves.
+An ankle sprain isn’t always taken as seriously as it deserves.
 Loosening a ligament can lead to chronic ankle instability and discomfort if not handled correctly.
 Don’t wait until you can hardly walk to seek help for this important joint.
-Contact Foot Care Specialists, PC in Quincy and Dedham, MA, for an appointment or more information about caring for your lower limbs after an injury.
+Contact Foot Care Specialists, PC in Quincy, MA, for an appointment or more information about caring for your lower limbs after an injury.

->

-> TENDON INJURY – ACHILLES TENDINITIS
+TENDON INJURY – ACHILLES TENDINITIS